seed-run/homepage/_docs/adding-your-iam-credentials.md

 Alternatively, you can read the [Customizing your IAM Policy]({% link _docs/customizing-your-iam-policy.md %}) chapter; to get a better idea on how to craft an airtight policy.

-Once, you are done customizing the permissions, Seed will put the two above sets of permissions together.
+Once you are done customizing the permissions, Seed will put the two above sets of permissions together.
 And will help you create an IAM user using CloudFormation.

 Hit the **Create with CloudFormation** button.